Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network Troubleshooting: EXPERIMENTS

-Compared with human engineers in troubleshooting network faults, the autonomous network operations MAS demonstrates superior performance, achieving a six-fold reduction in mean troubleshooting time per node and a 10\% improvement in accuracy, as shown in Figures~\ref{fig:TroubleshootTime} and~\ref{fig:TroubleshootAccuracy}.
+5) \textit{Autonomous Network Troubleshooting Benefits:} Compared with human engineers in troubleshooting network faults, the autonomous network operations MAS demonstrates superior performance, achieving a six-fold reduction in mean troubleshooting time per node and a 10\% improvement in accuracy, as shown in Figures~\ref{fig:TroubleshootTime} and~\ref{fig:TroubleshootAccuracy}.
 As we can see, AI agents deliver quantifiable gains: faster troubleshooting, lower operation costs, and better customer experience-turning network complexity into competitive advantage.